Preparing Children for Secondary School

 What parents can do to help their children prepare

 Secondary school undoubtedly places extra demands on children in terms of personal organisation, time management and a more complex journey to school.
-Experience shows that children who are well-prepared for these transition more successfully.
+Experience shows that children who are well-prepared for these transitions more successfully.
 Parents can play a key role in helping children to gain confidence in taking on these challenges in a progressive way.
 For example, throughout Year 6, children should be encouraged to take responsibility for organising their own school bags, PE kits and musical instruments.
 In addition, they could be encouraged to identify a regular time for completing home learning each week.

 Closer to the time of transition, parents could explore bus timetables with their child and could try a dummy school run – perhaps allowing the child to board the bus independently and arranging to meet them at the other end.